rticommunity/rtiperftest/srcDoc/tutorials/performance_validation.rst

 We will discuss the results later, but in **RTI Connext DDS Professional** we have a very interesting feature worth mentioning:
 `batching <https://community.rti.com/static/documentation/connext-dds/6.0.0/doc/manuals/connext_dds/html_files/RTI_ConnextDDS_CoreLibraries_UsersManual/index.htm#UsersManual/BATCH_Qos.htm#sending_2410472787_2558262>`__.
-By using this feature we will be able to send more efficiently and improve our maximum throughput.
+By using this feature we will be able to send more efficiently by sending several data samples as part of the same packet therefore improving our maximum throughput.
 The cost however will be the latency of the packets.

 The following results were taken by using **Perftest**'s default batching size: `8192` bytes: